- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 How much is travel insurance?

-The price of travel insurance varies, with a number of factors being taken into account.
+The price of travel insurance varies, with several factors being taken into account.
 In the same way that model and mileage affect the amount that you pay for car insurance, factors such as age, destination and duration of your trip all contribute to the final cost of your policy.

 The price is also dependent on whether you’ve selected any optional cover, cover level and whether you have declared any medical conditions.